 Visiting the cherry blossoms in Washington D.C. is a must-do.
 But if not done correctly, it can be the pits!
-The National Park Service has just announced the Cherry Blossom peak dates for 2017.
+Cherry blossom experts have just announced the estimated Cherry Blossom peak dates for 2018.
 Read on for the details and learn a few tips to make the most of the iconic annual event.

 1. Come Early.
 REALLY Early.